Rheumatoid Arthritis Treatment in Ayurveda

-As per the involved Dosha, progression of disease and after detailed clinical examination, different treatments are advised by Experienced Ayurvedic Consultant Dr. Tarun Gupta at SKK Ayurveda and Panchakarma.
+As per the involved Dosha, progression of disease and after detailed clinical examination, different treatments are advised by Experienced Ayurvedic Consultant Dr. Tarun Gupta at SKK Ayurveda.
 Ayurvedic treatment of Osteoarthritis prevents further deterioration in the joints and rejuvenates damaged cartilages.
 Vata-alleviating treatments through specific herbs and panchakarma therapies are suggested for lubrication and strengthening of joints.

 Panchkarma is very important in the management of osteoarthritis.
 A number of procedures are planned as per the chronicity and grade of he osteoarthritis.
 Duration of treatment may vary from 2 weeks to 4 weeks.
-In grade 4 the treatment is repeated every year for 3 to 4 times.
+In grade 4 the treatment is repeated every six months for 3 to 4 times.

 Osteoarthritis Treatment Therapies

 Application of medicated paste over the joint and wrapped with bandage.
 It reduces joint stiffness, pain, tenderness and relaxes joint muscles.

 Panchtikta ksheer Vasti – milk and herbs are the main ingredient.
 Anuvasana Vasti – medicated oil.
 These nutrients are absorbed through the gut wall to nourish the joints.

 Medicated lukewarm oil is made to stay over the affected joint, inside around circle made with masha pisti.
 This increases mobility & blood circulation.

 Massage over the affected joints with ayurvedic oils.

 It improves circulation, pacifies vata, reduces pain & strengthens the joints.

 This is fomentation by nadi sweda The effect of sweda is similar to that of lepa.